Mastering Metering: A Guide to Metering Modes in Photography

 Highlight-Weighted Metering

-Available in Nikon and some newer cameras, Highlight-Weighted Metering looks at the entire image when considering exposure, but focuses its consideration on the highlights of your image rather than the shadows and midtones.
+Available in Nikon and some newer cameras, Highlight-Weighted Metering looks at the entire image when considering exposure but focuses on the highlights of your image rather than the shadows and mid-tones.
 This mode is intended to save the highlights of your image from being overexposed!

 Best Used For?

-Concert and music photographers love highlight-weighted metering because it helps them work with the bright, spontaneous lights!
-This mode is also used commonly by any situations in which there will be bright highlights and you have to expose them properly.
+Concert and music photographers love highlight-weighted metering because it helps them work with bright, spontaneous lights!
+This mode is also commonly used in situations with bright highlights; you must expose them properly.

 Spot Metering

-Spot metering is where you tell the camera what spot you want to expose for.
-This is a well liked mode because it puts more manual control in your hands.
-All you do is point the camera at the object or subject you want to capture exposure for and that’s it!
+Spot metering is where you tell the camera what spot you want to expose.
+This is a well-liked mode because it requires more manual control.
+All you do is point the camera at the object or subject you want to capture exposure for, and that’s it!
 But remember, the exposure is based solely on that one spot and does not consider anything else as a factor.

 Best Used For?

-This mode is best when used in tough lighting situations where you have a specific area (or spot) you need exposed properly.
-This is used a lot for silhouette photographs, high contrast situations, snow scenes (because snow is so bright and reflective), and backlit images (when the light source is behind the subject).
+This mode is best when used in challenging lighting situations where you have a specific area (or spot) you need to be adequately exposed.
+This is often used for silhouette photographs, high-contrast situations, snow scenes (because snow is so bright and reflective), and backlit images (when the light source is behind the subject).

 Partial Metering

-Partial Metering is exclusive to Canon brand cameras and is very similar to Spot Metering.
-The purpose is the same, you aim at a specific area and it meters for that.
-However, Spot Metering takes into consideration only 2 or so percent of the frame, while Partial Metering takes about 7 percent or so of the frame into consideration.
+Partial Metering is exclusive to Canon brand cameras and similar to Spot Metering.
+The purpose is the same, you aim at a specific area, and it meters for that.
+However, Spot Metering considers only around 2 percent of the frame, while Partial Metering considers about 7 percent.
 So it looks at a slightly larger area than Spot Metering does.

 Best Used For?